- Northern, Central, Eastern, and Southern Districts of California

 - ABA Law Student Division Silver Key Award

-Phyra M. McCandless, is an associate at Cotchett, Pitre & McCarthy, LLP, practicing false claims act litigation and other complex civil matters.
+Phyra M. McCandless, is a senior associate at Cotchett, Pitre & McCarthy, LLP, practicing false claims act litigation and other complex civil matters.
 She is a Bay Area native and joined the firm after representing the Centers for Medicare & Medicaid Services (CMS) and the Indian Health Service (IHS) as an Assistant Regional Counsel for the Office of the General Counsel, Region IX, U.S. Department of Health & Human Services.
 She represented the agencies in administrative and federal court proceedings.
 She also advised and counseled CMS and IHS clients on a wide variety of matters, including issues involving contracts, class actions, employment, HIPAA, and tort liability.

 Ms. McCandless has represented whistleblowers in health care fraud actions and plaintiffs in complex product liability litigation and class actions.
 Her practice focuses on qui tam (whistleblower) false claims act cases.
 Ms. McCandless’ past experience with qui tam cases includes Medicare and Medicaid fraud as well as defective products subject to regulation by the Food and Drug Administration (FDA).
 She has worked with Assistant U.S. Attorneys and Attorneys General offices across the country.
 Ms. McCandless has represented hundreds of plaintiffs in lawsuits against large corporations in asbestos, tobacco, pharmaceutical, consumer fraud, and health care litigation.
 She has had instrumental roles in the coordinated Risperdal and Invega Product Liability Cases (JCCP 4775) in the Los Angeles Superior Court in addition to the Actos Multidistrict Litigation in the Western District of Louisiana.